 10. Brainstorming

-Brainstorming is a creative group problem-solving technique used to generate a broad range of ideas for risk identification and mitigation strategies.
+Brainstorming is a creative group problem-solving technique that generates a wide range of ideas for risk identification and mitigation strategies.

 Features